 Other activities at or near the resort include sleigh rides, zip lining, snowshoeing, snowmobiling, and day spa treatments.

-- The size of the terrain makes this a great stand-alone destination resort, as most riders are not likely to get bored too quickly, and the other Park City ski resorts are also easily accessible.
+- The large size of the terrain makes this a great stand-alone destination ski area as most riders are not likely to get bored too quickly, and then there’s also the other side of the Park City Mountain.

-- Like the other Park City resorts, Canyons caters incredibly well to intermediates.
-The difference is that it is has better upper end intermediate slopes.
+- The Canyons side caters incredibly well to intermediates (as does the PC side).
+The difference is that Canyons has better upper end intermediate slopes.
 The variety of advanced terrain is also impressive.

-- Unlike at PCMR and Deer Valley, Canyons has gated access to great sidecountry and backcountry.
+- Unlike the PC side and Deer Valley, Canyons has gated access to great sidecountry and backcountry.

-- Canyons Resort is very popular with families; in part due to the convenient location of the accommodations and great ski school and child care.
+- Canyons Village is very popular with families; in part due to the convenient location of the accommodations and great ski school and child care.

 - It’s very close to a major international airport.